 What can I do if my student is sick?

-If your child feels that self-care is not adequate and they need advanced care, encourage them to make an appointment to see one of our Nurse Practitioners.
+If your student feels that self-care is not adequate and they need advanced care, encourage them to make an appointment to see one of our Nurse Practitioners.
 Our NPs can assess them, and will refer them if they feel they need care that we are unable to provide.
 Guide them to our Schedule an Appointment page.

 Where can my student have their prescription filled?